 Apart from Aloe’s calming effect in painful consequences of bowel problems, like IBS (irritable bowel syndrome), its latex part (the yellowish fluid acquired from the inner lining of the leaves) is an effective laxative, which can cleanse the bowel by flushing the undigested contents.

 Rich Source of Vitamins and Minerals

 Vitamins such as folic acid and vitamins A, C, E, vitamin B group are only some of the nutrients found in Aloe Vera juice.
 Some minerals that’s good for the body like magnesium, zinc, calcium, iron, selenium and potassium can as well be consumed in its extract.

 For Healthy Hair and Skin

-The soothing action and vitamins that Aloe Vera has makes the skin smoother and healthier.
-Its natural pH also heals the wounds and burns effectively without damaging the skin cells because of aloe’s specific polysaccharides that speeds the healing process.
+The soothing action and vitamins that Aloe Vera has make the skin smoother and healthier.
+Its natural pH also heals the wounds and burns effectively without damaging the skin cells because of aloe’s specific polysaccharides that speed the healing process.

 Learn more about all the benefits of Aloe Vera with Dr. Josh Axe (4.21 mins)